Earth's magnetic field: Recent

-Starting in the late 1800s and throughout the 1900s and later, the overall geomagnetic field has become weaker; the present strong deterioration corresponds to a 10–15% decline and has accelerated since 2000; geomagnetic intensity has declined almost continuously from a maximum 35% above the modern value, from circa year 1 AD.
-The rate of decrease and the current strength are within the normal range of variation, as shown by the record of past magnetic fields recorded in rocks.

-The nature of Earth's magnetic field is one of heteroscedastic (seemingly random) fluctuation.
-An instantaneous measurement of it, or several measurements of it across the span of decades or centuries, are not sufficient to extrapolate an overall trend in the field strength.
-It has gone up and down in the past for unknown reasons.
-Also, noting the local intensity of the dipole field (or its fluctuation) is insufficient to characterize Earth's magnetic field as a whole, as it is not strictly a dipole field.
-The dipole component of Earth's field can diminish even while the total magnetic field remains the same or increases.
+The Earth's magnetic field strength was measured by Carl Friedrich Gauss in 1832 and has been repeatedly measured since then, showing a relative decay of about 10% over the last 150 years.

 The Earth's magnetic north pole is drifting from northern Canada towards Siberia with a presently accelerating rate—10 km per year at the beginning of the 1900s, up to 40 km per year in 2003, and since then has only accelerated.

 Physical origin

 Earth's core and the geodynamo

-The Earth's magnetic field is believed to be generated by electric currents in the conductive iron alloys of its core, created by convection currents due to heat escaping from the core.

 A schematic illustrating the relationship between motion of conducting fluid, organized into rolls by the Coriolis force, and the magnetic field the motion generates.

 The Earth and most of the planets in the Solar System, as well as the Sun and other stars, all generate magnetic fields through the motion of electrically conducting fluids.
 The Earth's field originates in its core.
 This is a region of iron alloys extending to about 3400 km (the radius of the Earth is 6370 km).
 It is divided into a solid inner core, with a radius of 1220 km, and a liquid outer core.
 The motion of the liquid in the outer core is driven by heat flow from the inner core, which is about 6000 K, to the core-mantle boundary, which is about 3800 K. The heat is generated by potential energy released by heavier materials sinking toward the core (planetary differentiation, the iron catastrophe) as well as decay of radioactive elements in the interior.
 The pattern of flow is organized by the rotation of the Earth and the presence of the solid inner core.